Select 3 treatments from 7 options, from head massage to deluxe pedicure

-A look at the Mother City’s top contemporary and classic exhibition spaces
+A look at excellent, small, new or top contemporary and classic exhibition spaces

 Situated on Orange Street, The Michaelis Galleries hosts a wide range of temporary exhibitions throughout the year and includes regular collaborations with Michaelis School of Fine Art.
 During your visit you can expect welcoming staff that will help engage the projects at your leisure.
 Be sure to check out the bookshop in the gallery that showcases the work of artists associated with the Michaelis School of Fine Art.
 This is the perfect platform for students to exhibit their artwork in a non-commercial, experimental space.
 What’s more - the gallery accepts proposals from the public so begin unleashing your inner creative spirit!